Dylan097/gamers-unite/README.md

 These features are either partially implemented, or to be worked on in the future

-- Create a post - Post what game you're playing, and about what you enjoy playing
-- Like/ unlike - Like a post by another user to show you like the game they're playing/ talking about, or unlike it for accidental likes
 - Create a user profile - Create a bio to tell people a little bit about yourself and add a picture of yourself.
 A profile will also contain each post created by the user
 - Follow a user - Follow a user so that you can view that users posts before any others